harvard/cloudJHub/Documentation/installation.md

 It might take between 10 to 20 minutes for the code to finish and the cluster to be ready.

-Login to the new cluster manager
+## Login to the new cluster manager

-In AWS EC2 dashboard, get the public IP of the manager you just created.
+In AWS EC2 dashboard, get the public IP of the manager just created.

 The manager EC2 instance will have tag key "Name": and tag Value :"JUPYTER_HUB_[AZ]_seas_jupyterhub_May1717_MANAGER".

+Browse to https://MANAGER_IP if SSL certificate is used.
+Or

-Browse to https://{MANAGER IP} (or http://{MANAGER IP} if you did not configure the SSL certificate), login as user admin (youremail@domain) with empty password (unless you change the authentication before you launch the script).
+Browse to http://MANAGER_IP if you did not configure SSL certificate.

+login as user admin (youremail@domain) with empty password (unless you change the authentication before you launch the script).